Azure-Samples/cosmosdb-java-create-documentdb-and-configure-firewall/README.md

 ---
-services: Documentdb
+services: Cosmosdb
 platforms: java
 author: alvadb
 ---

-## Getting Started with Documentdb - Create Document DB With IP Range - in Java ##
+## Getting Started with Cosmosdb - Create Cosmos DB With IP Range - in Java ##

-Azure DocumentDB sample for high availability.
+  Azure CosmosDB sample for high availability.
-  - Create a DocumentDB configured with IP range filter
+   - Create a CosmosDB configured with IP range filterR
-  - Delete the DocumentDB.
+   - Delete the CosmosDB.

 ## Running this Sample ##